B.A. in World Arts and Cultures

 Kamaryn Truong, WAC Class of 2024

-Comprehensive information on the undergraduate curriculum for current students can be found in the 2023-2024 Undergraduate Handbook (515.67 kB).
+Comprehensive information on the undergraduate curriculum for current students can be found in the 2024-2025 Undergraduate Handbook (820.27 kB).
+We recommend you download and save your admit year's handbook.

 Details about individual courses can be found on the UCLA Registrar's website.